Skip to Content

 You can try out a multitude of these methods to see how the tank fits in, and if that would be the best way to store it.
 A lot of experienced divers have their own methodology, but that comes with more experience in diving trips.

 All of these methods use the tank valve as a common placeholder for the position.
-This is because, when these scuba tanks are produced, the tank valve is always in the same regulated position.
 This way, divers know their point of reference when putting the tank in position in their trunk or anywhere else in their car.

 Under any circumstance, do not put your scuba tank overhead.
 A lot of people usually put camping material, even bikes, strapped to the outside of their car.
-Although these are items that are large and heavy, a scuba tank is definitely not something you want to strap at the outside of your car.
-It can fall and rupture, and it would be very dangerous to do so in the midst of traffic or highway roads.
+However, a scuba tank is definitely not something you want to strap at the outside of your car.
+It can fall and become a flying projectile, and it would be very dangerous to do so in the midst of traffic or highway roads.

 Yellow scuba tank drawing horizontally stored for transport